DongzeHE/scpca-docs/docs/merged_objects.md

 Within this, the main expression matrix is again found in the `counts` assay and the normalized expression matrix is found in the `logcounts` assay.
 For each assay, each column corresponds to a cell or droplet (in the same order as the parent `SingleCellExperiment`) and each row corresponds to an antibody derived tag (ADT).
 In some cases, only some libraries in the merged object will have associated CITE-seq data.
-These libraries are included in the assay matrices with all `NA` count values.
+Libraries which do not have CITE-seq expression data are included in the assay matrices with all `NA` count values.
 Column names are again cell barcode sequences prefixed with the originating library id, e.g. `SCPCL000000-{barcode}`, and row names are the antibody targets for each ADT.

 Only cells which are denoted as "Keep" in the `colData(merged_sce)$adt_scpca_filter` column (as described [above](#singlecellexperiment-cell-metrics)) have normalized expression values in the `logcounts` assay, and all other cells are assigned `NA` values.
-However, as described in the {ref}`processed ADT data section <processing_information:Processed ADT data>`, normalization may fail under certain circumstances.
+However, as described in the {ref}`ADT data processing section <processing_information:Processed ADT data>`, normalization may fail under certain circumstances.
 If a given ADT library failed normalization, it will also have `NA` values in the merged object.

 The following additional per-cell data columns for the ADT data can be found in the main `colData` data frame (accessed with `colData(sce)` [as above](#singlecellexperiment-cell-metrics)).